 Global Forecast of New Retinoblastoma Cases

-We have forecast how many children develop retinoblastoma in each country.
-Our estimates are calculated from population, birth rate and infant mortality data, and an average discovery rate of 1 in 15,000 live births.
+Our colleagues in Canada have forecast how many children develop retinoblastoma in each country worldwide.
+Estimates are calculated from population, birth rate and infant mortality data, and an average discovery rate of 1 in 15,000 live births.
 When compared with data from well established tumour registries, we find these figures are accurate.